renderpci/dedalo/Readme.md

 Important: This update change the "profiles" and user behavior.

-1 - Download and Update all files of Dédalo
+1. Download and Update all files of Dédalo
-2 - Create the profiles
+2. Create the profiles
-3 - Assign users (users can not be without profile)
+3. Assign users (users can not be without profile)

 The componet_security_areas, componet_security_acces and componet_security_tools ONLY work for the profiles and are deprecated for Users.
 The root user (dev-user) can see this componets for some time in the Users records.

-This update some issues and bugs for the V4.
+This update fixed some issues and bugs for the V4.

 New user inteface.